This easy DIY Pumpkin Spice Latte Sugar Scrub is the perfect homemade gift for fall!

 So this year, I’m going to try (no promises) to not get pumpkin crazy.
 I SAID TRY, OKAY?
 To be fair, this recipe doesn’t actually have pumpkin in it, just pumpkin pie spices.
 So we’re good, right?

-¾ Cup Melted Coconut Oil (I used expeller-pressed refined)
+- ¾ Cup Melted (and cooled) Coconut Oil (I used expeller-pressed, refined)

-Whisk sugar, espresso, and spices together in a large bowl.
+Whisk sugars, espresso, and spices together in a large bowl.

-Pour oil on top and thoroughly mix with a rubber spatula until combined.
+Pour both oils on top and thoroughly mix with a rubber spatula or spoon until combined.
 There may still be some oil separation and that’s okay.